 - Special leave is short-term or long-term unpaid leave.
 The articles 5.8-5.17 state in which cases the employer is entitled to full or partial remuneration.
-Furthermore, the employer can, at his own discretion, grant special leave, irrespective of whether this leave is paid - 2.
+Furthermore, the employer can, at his own discretion, grant special leave, irrespective of whether this leave is paid or not. - 2.
 Special leave is granted on grounds of a substantiated and timely written request by the employee. - 3.
-The employee is entitled to long-term unpaid special leave unless this is incompatible with pressing economic or operational interests. - Long-term special leave takes effect after the employer has approved the leave, as well 4. as the conditions attached to that leave.
-These conditions the manner of remuneration. including the employer and employee contribution to pension premiums, whether or not vacation will be taken and other arrangements are laid down in writing. - 5.
-In the event of continuation of pension accrual during the unpaid leave as referred to in this article the full pension premiums (included the employer contribution) are borne by the employee.
-This also applies to the life-course leave taken for this purpose. - If the work is performed with another employer, special unpaid leave, including the guaranteed right of reinstatement into the position, may be granted for the period of one year.
+The employee is entitled to long-term unpaid special leave unless this is incompatible with pressing economic or operational interests. - 4.
+Long-term special leave takes effect after the employer has approved the leave, as well as the conditions attached to that leave.
+These conditions the manner of remuneration, including the employer and employee contribution to pension premiums, whether or not vacation will be taken and other arrangements are laid down in writing. - 5.
+In the event of continuation of pension accrual during the unpaid leave as referred to in this article the full pension premiums (included the employer contribution) are borne by the employee. - If the work is performed with another employer, special unpaid leave, including the guaranteed right of reinstatement into the position, may be granted for the period of one year.